 Terms governing interest and other fees will also be included.

-Particular attention should be paid to the different repayment arrangements.
-This is because of the many variations of repayment arrangement which may be proposed by a lender.
-Some such variations of repayment arrangement include:
+Particular attention should be paid to the different repayment schedules.
+This is because of the many variations of repayment schedule which may be proposed by a lender.
+Some such variations of repayment schedule include:

-This arrangement involves the payment of the principal and interest at regular intervals throughout the lifetime of the loan.
+This variation of repayment arrangement involves the payment of the principal and interest at regular intervals throughout the lifetime of the loan.

-For example, every month the borrower may make $500 worth of payments.
-This might be broken down into $300 being contributed to the outstanding principal sum and $200 being paid as interest.
+For example, if the borrower needs to make $500 worth of payments, this might be broken down to $300 as the outstanding principal sum and $200 as interest.

-Under this arrangement the entire amount, including both interest and the principal sum, is due whenever the lender requests repayment of this sum.
+Under this arrangement, the entire amount, which includes both interest and the principal sum, is due whenever the lender requests repayment of the sum.

-Next, a section outlining the conditions precedent of the loan is often found.
-The conditions precedent section outlines particular conditions that must be met or events that must happen before the loan can be considered binding between the borrower and lender.
+Next, a section outlining the conditions precedent of the loan will be stated.
+The conditions precedent section outlines conditions that must be met or events that must happen before the loan can be considered binding between the borrower and lender.

-The specific conditions that must be fulfilled before the loan is considered binding will depend on the loan at issue.
+These specific conditions will depend on the loan at hand.

-Common conditions will, however, include firstly the production and delivery of certain documents as specified.
-Or, the provision of assurances that particular events have occurred.
+Typically, conditions will pertain to the need for the production and delivery of certain documents to be as specified.
+Another typical condition is the provision of assurances that events have occurred.

-Representations are statements, true on the date of making the statement, made by the borrower to induce them to enter into a contract.
-Warranties are statements of fact, stated to be true on the date of the contract.
+Representations are statements that are true on the date of making the statement induce the entering of a contract.
+Warranties are statements of fact stated to be true on the date of the contract.

 Representations and warranties are used by a lender to reduce the risk in lending to the borrower.
-They allow the lender to gather important information – usually information concerning the financial standing - about the borrower.
+They allow the lender to gather important information – usually information concerning the financial standing of the borrower.

 Lenders also often seek to ensure that the statements of fact made through the representations and warranties remain true throughout the lifetime of the loan.
-Lenders will do this by specifying that the representations and warranties be restated by the borrower to the lender at some interval – e.g. every calendar month.
+Lenders will do this by specifying that the representations and warranties must be restated by the borrower at certain intervals – e.g., every calendar month.

-The borrower should resist any attempt to have the representations and warranties restated at an interval or deemed repeated since the result could be that the loan becomes, in effect, a demand loan as a result of circumstances outside the borrower’s control.
+The borrower should resist any attempt to have the representations and warranties restated at an interval or deemed repeated since the result could be that the loan becomes, in effect, a demand loan because of circumstances outside the borrower’s control.

-With regards to representations more generally, the borrower should try to negotiate to have any representation regarding the accuracy of any information provided by it so as to exclude oral information and information casually supplied.
+With regards to representations, more generally, the borrower should try to negotiate to have any representation regarding the accuracy of any information provided by it to exclude information casually supplied.

-A covenant encompasses positive and negative duties imposed on the borrower to be fulfilled throughout the term of the loan.
-Covenants, therefore, have a continual effect throughout the term of the loan
+A covenant is a condition that imposes positive and negative duties for the borrower to fulfil throughout the term of the loan.
+Covenants, therefore, have a continual effect throughout the loan terms.

-They are used by the lender, during the lifetime of the loan to monitor the activities of the borrower and stop the borrower from taking any action that may make it less likely that the loan will be repaid.
-The aim in doing this is to ensure that the borrower remains as creditworthy at all times during the period of the loan agreement as when the lender made the initial decision to make the loan.
+They are used by the lender during the lifetime of the loan to monitor the activities of the borrower and stop the borrower from taking any action that may make it less likely that the loan will be repaid.
+The aim of doing this is to ensure that the borrower remains creditworthy during the period of the loan agreement.

-Considering this purpose of covenants in loan agreements, it is not surprising that commonly featured covenants in loan agreements impose a positive duty on a borrower to provide information regarding its financial position to the lender.
+Given the purpose of covenants in loan agreements, it is not surprising that covenants in loan agreements often impose a positive duty on a borrower to provide information regarding its financial position to the lender.

 Generally, covenants are very onerous.
-This is because by imposing a negative duty - a duty not to do something - or a positive duty - a duty to do something - they restrict the freedom of the borrower to conduct its business or personal affairs with complete freedom.
+This is because by imposing a negative duty (a duty not to do something) or a positive duty (a duty to do something), they restrict the capacity of the borrower to conduct their business or personal affairs with freedom.

-To limit how onerous a covenant is, any undertaking to provide lenders with information under a covenant should be limited so as to exclude information:
+To lessen the onerousness of a covenant, any undertaking to provide lenders with information under a covenant should be limited to exclude information: